FunkyMonky1/FunkyMonky1/README.md

-- 👋 Hi, I’m @FunkyMonky1, a Student at Heinrich-Heine-University
+-  Hi, I’m @FunkyMonky1, a Student at Heinrich-Heine-University
-- 🌱 I’m currently learning Computer Science its sooo much
+-  I’m currently learning Java and some tools like gradle and mySQL
-- ⚡ Fun fact: i like reptiles and Insects
+- Fun fact: i like reptiles especially geckos :)